mampgmbh/MAMP-MAMP-PRO-Documentation_OLD/en/MAMP-PRO-Mac/Editor/index.md

 ## Editor

 Make changes to your scripts using the built in Editor.
-You can adjust the setting for your editor here.
+You can adjust the setting for your editor [here](../Settings/Editor)

 ![MAMP](Editor.png)